SolaceProducts/terraform-provider-solacebroker/docs/data-sources/msg_vpn_cert_matching_rule_condition.md

 "issuer" - The attribute is extracted from the certificate's Issuer DN.
 "subject" - The attribute is extracted from the certificate's Subject DN.
 "serial-number" - The attribute is extracted from the certificate's Serial Number.
-"dns-name" - The attribute is extracted from the certificate's Subject Alt Name DNSName.
+"dns-name" - The attribute is extracted from the certificate's Subject Alt Name DNS Name.
-"ip-address" - The attribute is extracted from the certificate's Subject Alt Name IPAddress.
+"ip-address" - The attribute is extracted from the certificate's Subject Alt Name IP Address.
 </pre>

 ### Read-Only

 - `attribute` (String) Client Username Attribute to be compared with certificate content.
 Either an attribute or an expression must be provided on creation, but not both.
 The default value is `""`.
 - `expression` (String) Glob expression to be matched with certificate content.
 Either an expression or an attribute must be provided on creation, but not both.
 The default value is `""`.